Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Related Work

-Recently, there is growing interest on stochastic algorithms for non-convex minimization problems.
-When the objective function (e.g., $\psi$ in \eqref{eqn:P1}) is smooth and its stochastic gradient is available at each iteration, stochastic gradient descent~\citep{DBLP:journals/siamjo/GhadimiL13a} and its variants (e.g., stochastic heavy-ball method~\citep{yangnonconvexmo,DBLP:journals/mp/GhadimiL16}) have been analyzed for finding a stationary point of the objective function.
-When the smooth objective function has a finite-sum structure, accelerated stochastic algorithms with improved complexity have been developed based on the variance reduction techniques~\citep{DBLP:conf/cdc/ReddiSPS16,Reddi:2016:SVR:3045390.3045425,DBLP:journals/corr/abs/1805.05411,DBLP:conf/icml/Allen-Zhu17,DBLP:conf/icml/ZhuH16}.
+Recently, there is a growing interest in stochastic algorithms for non-convex optimization.
+When the objective function is smooth, stochastic gradient descent~\citep{DBLP:journals/siamjo/GhadimiL13a} and its variants~\citep{yangnonconvexmo,DBLP:journals/mp/GhadimiL16} have been analyzed for finding a stationary point of the objective function.
+When the objective function has a finite-sum structure, accelerated stochastic algorithms with improved complexity have been developed based on the variance reduction techniques~\citep{DBLP:conf/cdc/ReddiSPS16,Reddi:2016:SVR:3045390.3045425,DBLP:journals/corr/abs/1805.05411,DBLP:conf/icml/Allen-Zhu17,DBLP:conf/icml/ZhuH16}.
 However, these methods are not directly applicable to \eqref{eqn:P1} because of the non-smoothness of $\psi$.

-Several recent works have developed algorithms and theories for non-convex minimization problems with non-smooth objective functions after assuming the objective function is weakly convex~\citep{sgdweakly18,modelweakly18,Drusvyatskiy2018,davis2017proximally,chen18stagewise} or relatively weakly convex~\citep{zhang2018convergence}.
-The Moreau envelope of objective function has been used in these studies to characterize the stationarity of a solution.
-Similar to these works, the function $\psi$ in our problem is non-smooth and weakly convex, and our algorithms have the the same framework as in~\citet{davis2017proximally,chen18stagewise}, namely, the inexact proximal point method (also called proximally guided method) that consists of multiple stage where, in each stage, a stochastic algorithm is employed for solving a convex proximal sub-problem.
-However, most of these methods cannot be directly applied to \eqref{eqn:P1} for the reasons given in Section~\ref{sec:contrib}.
+Several recent papers have proposed algorithms and provided theoretical guarantees for non-convex optimization with non-smooth objective functions by assuming the objective function is weakly convex~\citep{Davis2018,davis2018stochastic,Drusvyatskiy2018,davis2017proximally,chen18stagewise,zhang2018convergence}.
+Although the objective function $\psi$ in our problem is also weakly convex, most of the aforementioned methods cannot be directly applied to \eqref{eqn:P1} because they need to compute the (stochastic) subgradient of $\psi(\bx)$ which requires exactly solving the concave maximization problem $\max_{\by\in\mathbb{R}^q}[f(\bx, \by)-r(\by)]$ that can be challenging, e.g., when $f$ involves expectations as in~(\ref{eqn:P4}).

-The following weakly convex composite optimization has been studied by~\citet{Drusvyatskiy2018}:
+The following weakly convex composite optimization has been studied by~\cite{Drusvyatskiy2018},

 where $g:\mathbb{R}^p\rightarrow\mathbb{R}\cup\{+\infty\}$ is closed and convex, $h:\mathbb{R}^q\rightarrow\mathbb{R}$ is Lipschitz-continuous and convex and $\mathbf{c}:\mathbb{R}^p\rightarrow\mathbb{R}^q$ is smooth with a Lipschitz-continuous Jacobian matrix.
 It is a special case of~(\ref{eqn:P1}) because we can reformulate \eqref{eq:composite} as